Yannick-ll/mask_to_coco/README.md

 ### PURPOSE ###

-* INVESTIGATE NEW FEATURE : generate missing annotations (json files)
+* RESOLVE ISSUE : generate missing annotations (json files)
 * TEST API : PixelLib

 ### What does this repository do? ###